Programming language: Use

 Thousands of different programming languages have been created, mainly in the computing field.

 Individual software projects commonly use five programming languages or more.

 Programming languages differ from most other forms of human expression in that they require a greater degree of precision and completeness.
 When using a natural language to communicate with other people, human authors and speakers can be ambiguous and make small errors, and still expect their intent to be understood.
 However, figuratively speaking, computers "do exactly what they are told to do", and cannot "understand" what code the programmer intended to write.
 The combination of the language definition, a program, and the program's inputs must fully specify the external behavior that occurs when the program is executed, within the domain of control of that program.
 On the other hand, ideas about an algorithm can be communicated to humans without the precision required for execution by using pseudocode, which interleaves natural language with code written in a programming language.

 A programming language provides a structured mechanism for defining pieces of data, and the operations or transformations that may be carried out automatically on that data.
 A programmer uses the abstractions present in the language to represent the concepts involved in a computation.
 These concepts are represented as a collection of the simplest elements available (called primitives).
 Programming is the process by which programmers combine these primitives to compose new programs, or adapt existing ones to new uses or a changing environment.

-Programs for a computer might be executed in a batch process without human interaction, or a user might type commands in an interactive session of an interpreter.
+Programs for a computer might be executed in a batch process without any human interaction, or a user might type commands in an interactive session of an interpreter.
 In this case the "commands" are simply programs, whose execution is chained together.
 When a language can run its commands through an interpreter (such as a Unix shell or other command-line interface), without compiling, it is called a scripting language.